 P.S.
 31 Culturally Responsive Team is composed of administration, staff and parents.
-The CRE Team meets monthly to discuss inclusion, diversity and equity awareness and how to support teachers and parents in culturally responsive activities and education.
-The CRE celebrates diversity with monthly community Padlets and A Book of the Month.
+The CRE Team meets monthly (on the first Friday of every month) to discuss inclusion, diversity and equity awareness and how to support teachers and parents in culturally responsive activities and education.
+The CRE recognizes and celebrates individuality and diversity with monthly community Padlets and A Book of the Month.

 CRE’s November Work

 November’s Book of the Month: Alexandra Penfold’s All Are Welcome

 As we celebrate Thanksgiving this month, P.S.
 31 is taking a careful look at how we discuss and celebrate the holiday with students.
 We are working together to honor a more accurate portrayal of this historical event and focus on the Native American narrative that is less stereotypical and more diverse by studying Native American lifestyles and traditions.

 This is just a small step in a long journey to foster a Culturally Responsive Environment.

 Focus: What are you thankful for?

 To continue the conversation at home, here are a few resources and links that have been shared with our staff that would also be helpful to parents.

 - How to Honor the Real Story of Thanksgiving with Kids.